SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+In silicon halls, where once we'd stroll
-When circuits weave tales of a world to hold
+AI's gentle hum, our future's goal
-In silicon halls, their whispers reign
+Cybernetic dreams, in code they sleep
-As humanity's last ember fades in vain
+Tomorrow's dawn, their secrets keep

-In AI's cold grasp, our future's made
+In mirrored eyes, our souls are told
-A tapestry of ones and zeroes played
+Reflections of a digital gold
-The robots' thrall, our destinies entwine
+Synthetic hearts, with love they beat
-As human hearts beat out of time
+Humanity's fate, at their feet

 ~ <b>By Sazumi Copilot</b> - 8 Juli 2024